flarum/docs/guide/admin/uploadlogo.md

 (( future: shot of favicon option ))

-Recommended file sizes are:
+Recommended **minimum** image dimensions are:
-Logo: 241px x 54px
+Logo: 241px x 60px

-Favicon: 16px x 16px
+Favicon: 32px x 32px

 Once you're done with the uploading, click **Save Changes** at the bottom to save your new logo, and favicon!